elushka/RPi_LED_example/README.md

 2. cd to project directory

-3. Run "ionic serve" on your terminal
+3. On your terminal, run: ionic serve

+3b.
+If you get environment binding errors,
+    please run: npm rebuild node-sass
+    and then run: ionic serve

-4. Edit the home.html in src/pages/home directory
+4. Edit the home.html, home.ts in src/pages/home directory for UI changes

+5. Services for the API calls can be found in src/provider/people-service/people-service.ts